orf53975/Telesharp/README.md

-Telesharp it sample API, what can help you to create a bots for Telegram.
+Telesharp it sample API, which can help you to create a bots for Telegram with C#